pisarukv/fura/Motivation.md

 # Data format

 Data fura returns is in `json` format.
-To read about visit [wiki page](https://github.com/cali4888/fura/wiki/Data-format)
+To see the structure you can visit [wiki page](https://github.com/cali4888/fura/wiki/Data-format)

 Becose of this inforamtion that is given by our app suited our need to makes different statistics on repos.

-Also want to give some tables to compare our tool to previosly metioned tools.

 # Comparing

+We made some tables to compare our tool to previosly metioned tools.

 Posgtress repo table
 https://github.com/postgres/postgres